monteilhet/click/Kernel_vs_User.md

 With the userlevel driver, you can interact with the running click configuration using handlers.
 Handlers access is performed through a click controlsocket element.
-This element opens a control socket that allows other user-level programs to call read or write handlers on the router.
+This element opens a control socket that allows other user-level programs to call read or write handlers on the router running at user level.